Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 Here is why.

-Only one type of broker called a Market Maker broker will lose from providing leverage to its clients and this happens when traders profit.
+Only Market Maker brokers lose money from providing leverage to clients, and this happens when traders profit.

 Since Market Maker brokers take the other side of the trader’s position they are at risk of losing money every time a trader enters the market.